 Harold Brown is a retired information technology manager with a career starting in the USAF, including Department Head at El Camino Hospital, Senior Project Manager with IBM, and ending as President and CEO of DRC, a successful health information services company.
 Harold has a long family history of severe depression and suicide, and he and his wife benefitted greatly from the NAMI Family-to-Family class.
 He is a key member of the NAMIWalks Silicon Valley organizing committee, which achieves national recognition for fundraising.

-Juan Perez holds a B.A. in Human Resource Administration from UNAM.
-He was a Professor of Social Studies and Art Education for ten years in Mexico City and a chemical coordinator for fifteen years at IBM.
-He is Maestro de Familia a Familia at NAMI SCC, a Member of the Office of Family Affairs of SCC Mental Health Department and chairman of the Mexican Cultural Diffusion Group.
+Juan Perez holds a BA in Human Resource Administration from UNAM.
+He was a Professor of Social Studies and Art Education in Mexico City and a chemical coordinator at IBM.
+He is Maestro de Familia a Familia at NAMI-Santa Clara County, a Member of the Office of Family Affairs of the Santa Clara County Mental Health Department and chairman of the Mexican Cultural Diffusion Group.
 Juan is passionate about the help NAMI provides the Spanish-speaking community.